Reflection

 Listen

-Lord, what do you want to say to me about children?
+Lord, what would you say to me today about the source of authority in your kingdom?

 Observation